Last revision: 07/03/2023

 Sometimes, lenders need to verify the employee's employment when applying for a mortgage, line of credit, lease or loan.
 This information is necessary to verify that the applicant is earning enough income to make the monthly payments without experiencing financial hardship.
-They may also use this information to decide how much to lend.
+They may also use this information to decide on the loan amount.

 This letter includes basic information regarding the employee's time with the company.
 The letter includes important details such as the employee's position and how long they have worked with the company.
 The letter then goes on to detail the employee's yearly salary as well as any additional monetary compensation they may receive, such as bonuses or commission.
-It can be a good idea to verify with the lender/employer/tenant to see if they have any special requirements.
-However, the document should at least provide the following information :
+It may be a good idea to verify with the lender/employer/landlord to see if they have any special requirements.
+However, the document should at least provide the following information:

-Once the letter been completed, it is important to make sure the letter is properly dated and signed and then sent to the recipient. bu the employee's employer.
+Once the letter has been completed, it is important to make sure the letter is properly dated and signed and then sent to the recipient.
 The employee may also keep additional copies of the document for their records and for future use.

 There is no specific law that applies to this type of document.
-Rather, it is an informal information that lenders/employers/tenants will require for audit purposes.
-The information can be found in the letter of employment, T4, pay stub or bank statements.
-Some lenders/employers/tenants simply prefer to call or email the employer or give the employee a form to fill out and sign.
+Rather, it is information that lenders/employers/landlords will require for verification purposes.
+The information can be found in the letter or contract of employment, T4, or pay stub.
+Some lenders/employers/landlords simply prefer to call or email the employer or give the employee a form to fill out and sign.

 How to modify the template?